Geonovum/Testbed-sensordata/research question 1/researchQuestion1.md

 -  Support for limiting the list of returned properties per object with the `select` option.
 This is useful to reduce the size of the response, especially for use cases in e.g dashboards.

 Relevant differences:
 - CS API by default returns all related entities of a requested object.
-STA only covers properties of the selected entity, but has options to deviate from this with `expand` to extend with related entities.
+STA only covers properties of the selected entity, but has options to extend on that with `expand` to add related entities.
 - STA supports more forms of nested filtering.
 This reduces the number of queries that need to be done to find the right collection of results.
+- STA is based on OData 4.0, a protocol for requesting entities.
+This may be a complicating factor when it comes to applying STA to an extisting application, compared to CS API, which is based on OGC API Common and API Features.

 ## [WIP] Results from PoC